-The information required in this section is a summary of the principal results of surveys, literature searches, and other studies.
-The references used must be listed in section 8. of the proposal.
-It is understood that the quality of information available will vary a lot.
-But these instructions indicate the type of information that is required.
+The information required in this section is a summary of surveys, literature searches, and relevant studies.
+The references used must be listed in section 12 of the proposal.
+It is understood that the quality of the information available will vary a lot, but these instructions indicate the type of information that is required.
+If the proposal relates to a geographically separate population or subspecies, it should consider the biological species in its entirety for appropriate context, as well as draw attention to any significant parameters relevant to the entity covered by the proposal.

-2.1 Distribution
+3.1 Distribution

-Give an estimate of the current range of the species, and specify the references used.
-Specify the types of habitats occupied and, if possible, the extent of each habitat type over the range of the species.
+Specify the current range of the species.
 If possible, provide information to indicate whether or not the distribution of the species is continuous and, if it is not, indicate to what degree it is fragmented.

-2.2 Habitat availability
+3.2 Habitat